irplonk/RPNinja/README.md

 use a comma instead of a period to represent a decimal point, so ideally this would be handled to fully support localization.

+### No persistence
+There is no persistence of the calculations outside of the ViewModel.
+In the case of process death, all of the user's data would be lost.
+Since the user could potentially store many values on the stack, ideally, this would be stored in a local database on the device like Room.
+From there, we could even add a history feature to that app that would allow the user to look through and interact with their previous calculations.

 ## How to run
 Your emulator or physical Android mobile device must be running Android 10 or above.